 Wet and dry food is less of a hot topic when it comes to your dog’s diet.
 It depends on what you want to give them.
 You can even combine the two.
 Some dog parents face the struggle of getting their pups to slow down at the dinner bowl, while others can’t get their dogs to eat dry food.
 If your dog seems uninterested in their kibble, try mixing wet food into it.

-What NOT to Feed Your Dog
+What Not to Feed Your Dog

 Many things are better to avoid feeding your pup.
-Some human foods are even toxic and can seriously harm your dog and even cause fatal reactions to occur.
+Some human foods are toxic and can seriously harm your dog and even cause fatal reactions to occur.
 Foods you need to avoid giving your dog, even for a bit of taste, include:

-While some of these foods don’t present as much harm as the others, they can make your dog feel quite sick.
+While some of these foods don’t present as much harm as others, they can make your dog feel quite sick.
 If they have eaten something that they shouldn’t, call your vet’s emergency number, which you should have on hand at all times.

 How Much to Feed Your Dog